How much does it cost to attend Seattle University?

 How do I apply?

 Our goal is to try to keep these processes as simple as possible.
-Students seeking ﬁnancial aid should complete the Free Application for Financial Student Aid (FAFSA) after January 1.
+Students seeking ﬁnancial aid can complete the Free Application for Financial Student Aid (FAFSA) beginning October 1st the year prior to enrollment.
 Indicate on the FAFSA that you want the results sent to Seattle University, School Code 003790, for the following academic year.
 The academic year begins with summer and ends with spring.

 The processor will send us this information only if you use this code.
 Please print clearly.
 To maximize your ﬁnancial aid opportunities, be certain your FAFSA is received by the processor no later than February 1 and your completed application by Admissions no later than January 15.